Okinawan language: Post-Satsuma to annexation

-After Ryukyu became a vassal of Satsuma Domain, kanji gained more prominence in poetry; however, official Ryukyuan documents were written in Classical Chinese.
-During this time, the language gradually evolved into Modern Okinawan.
+In 1609, the Ryukyu Kingdom came under the control of the Satsuma Domain and consequently came under even stronger influence from Kyushu dialects.
+As part of its policies, the Satsuma Domain required the use of kanji in Ryukyu, and kanji also came to play a more important role in poetry.
+In addition, official documents in Ryukyu came to be written in Classical Chinese, as in Japan.
+During this period, the Ryukyuan language gradually developed into modern Okinawan.

-In 1609, the Ryukyu Kingdom was colonized by the Satsuma Domain in the south of Japan.
-However, Satsuma did not fully invade the Ryukyu in fear of colliding with China, which had a stronger trading relationship with the Ryukyu at the time.

 Japanese annexation to end of World War II

-When Ryukyu was annexed by Japan in 1879, the majority of people on Okinawa Island spoke Okinawan.
-Within 10 years, the Japanese government began an assimilation policy of Japanization, where Ryukyuan languages were gradually suppressed.
-The education system was the heart of Japanization, where Okinawan children were taught Japanese and punished for speaking their native language, being told that their language was just a "dialect".

 Language shift to Japanese in Ryukyu/Okinawa began in 1879 when the Japanese government annexed Ryukyu and established Okinawa Prefecture.
 The prefectural office mainly consisted of people from Kagoshima Prefecture where the Satsuma Domain used to be.
 This caused the modernization of Okinawa as well as language shift to Japanese.
 As a result, Japanese became the standard language for administration, education, media, and literature.

 In 1902, the National Language Research Council (国語調査委員会) began the linguistic unification of Japan to Standard Japanese.
 This caused the linguistic stigmatization of many local varieties in Japan including Okinawan.
+This policy of integration into Standard Japanese was implemented throughout Japan.
+In regions such as Satsuma and Hyūga, the Tōhoku region, and Okinawa,"dialect tags" (hōgen-fuda) were used to punish those who spoke local dialects.
+Even in the Kantō region, dialect suppression education was carried out in Kanagawa under what was called the "Ne-Sa-Yo Movement," in which students who spoke dialects were forced to stand in the hallway, and papers containing dialect expressions were burned collectively.
 As the discrimination accelerated, Okinawans themselves started to abandon their languages and shifted to Standard Japanese.

 American occupation

 Under American administration, there was an attempt to revive and standardize Okinawan, but this proved difficult and was shelved in favor of Japanese.
 General Douglas MacArthur attempted to promote Okinawan languages and culture through education.
-Multiple English words were introduced.

 Return to Japan to present day

-After Okinawa's reversion to Japanese sovereignty, Japanese continued to be the dominant language used, and the majority of the youngest generations only speak Okinawan Japanese.
+After Okinawa's reversion to Japanese sovereignty, Japanese continued to be the dominant language used, and the majority of the youngest generations only speak Japanese.
 There have been attempts to revive Okinawan by notable people such as Byron Fija and Seijin Noborikawa, but few native Okinawans know the language.